 How to Prevent Galvanic Corrosion?

-To prevent galvanic corrosion, it is essential to avoid direct contact between aluminium and dissimilar metals.
-If contact is unavoidable, using insulating materials can prevent the galvanic effect.
+To prevent galvanic corrosion, direct contact between aluminium and dissimilar metals must be avoided.
+If contact is unavoidable, insulating materials can prevent the galvanic effect.

 Methods: